Ordinary-Ladess/BuffyBox-With-Duress-Support/README.md

 ## Action Plan

 - Fork a copy of the repo  -  Done
-- find time to work on this, lol
-- Update sources
+- Update sources  -  Done
-- Modify unl0kr-agent.c with a proof of concept
+- Modify unl0kr-agent.c and main.c with a proof of concept - It compiles and runs, not yet tested (need time)
 - Demonstrate the concept
 - improve slowly and eventually.